MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/replace-extents.md

 Output parameter |Type |Description
 ---|---|---
 OriginalExtentId |string |A unique identifier (GUID) for the original extent in the source table that has been moved to the destination table, or the extent in the destination table that has been dropped.
-ResultExtentId |string |A unique identifier (GUID) for the result extent that has been moved from the source table to the destination table, or empty, if the extent was dropped from the destination table.
-Upon failure - "Failed".
+ResultExtentId |string |A unique identifier (GUID) for the result extent that has been moved from the source table to the destination table.
+Empty, if the extent was dropped from the destination table.
+Upon failure: "Failed".
 Details |string |Includes the failure details if the operation fails.

 > [!NOTE]